 approx. 2-1/4" long

 Boards - 7"x4"x1/4" thick (nominal)

 Small DC electric motor

-(you must make your own MDF pinion gear)
+(you must make your own MDF or rapid prototyped pinion gear)

 Fitting Parts Together

 The milling machines you will be using are accurate to within a few